shane-mason/FieldStation42/README.md

 ## Alpha software - installation is not simple
 This is a brand new project and in active development - installation requires some background in the following:

-* Installing python packages on linux
+* Basic linux command line usage
 * Reading and editing JSON configuration files
 * Movie file conversion and organizing in folders

 ### Note on current limitations and roadmap
 The following features are not yet supported, but are on the near-term roadmap.